 Traditional savory brunch goes will also enjoy the Breakfast Burrito with scrambled eggs, Scrambled eggs, roasted peppers, corn, sweet onions, black beans and chihuahua cheese, rolled in a flour tortilla topped with pico de gallo.
 Served with homemade hot sauce.
-And if you tend to like a little Mexican influence in your brunch items we’d also highly recommend the Huevos Rancheros on a toasted corn tortilla with refried beans, Mexican pork chorizo, roasted peppers, chihuahua cheese, topped with two eggs over easy, and pico de gallo.
+And if you tend to like a little Mexican influence in your brunch items we’d also highly recommend the Chilaquiles Roja, a plate full of corn tortilla chips tossed with homemade salsa macha, scarlet runner beans, chorizo, and topped with two perfectly cooked sunny eggs, avocado, oaxaco cheese, and cilantro.

-If you’re the type to gravitate to lunch side of the brunch menu then you should try the new Fried Chicken Sandwich offered exclusively at Café Lift Narberth.
-This panini is filled with buttermilk fried chicken tenders, roasted sweet peppers, onions, arugula, sharp provolone and homemade Carter sauce on pressed ciabatta.
-New to the menu is the ever-indulgent Egg Cheesesteak Sandwich made with shaved ribeye, caramelized onions, mild provolone, Carter’s spicy aioli and an over easy egg – all stacked onto a delicious Lost Bread Co. pretzel bun.
-This sandwich definitely makes us wonder why more cheesesteaks are served on pretzel buns…
+If you’re the type to gravitate to lunch side of the brunch menu then you shouldn’t leave without trying a sandwich sure to be respected by any true Philadelphian, the Cafe Lift Cheesesteak Sandwich is made with shaved ribeye, caramelized onions, mild provolone, Carter’s spicy aioli and topped with an over easy egg – all stacked high on a delicious Lost Bread Co. pretzel bun.
+This sandwich definitely will have you second guessing a traditional cheesesteak roll.

-The Kid’s Menu also included favorites like Grilled Cheese, Chicken Fingers, Mac N’ Cheese, and more.
-So why not stop by one of the 2 new locations and check it all out for yourself?
-BYOB in Philadelphia or enjoy a draft in Narberth.
-As always Café Lift does not take reservations so we recommend swinging by very early or later in the day to avoid a wait!
+So what are you waiting for?
+Stop by Café Lift and check it all out for yourself!
+BYOB brunch in Philadelphia is the best way to spend your weekend.
+As always keep in mind that Café Lift does not take reservations so we recommend swinging by very early or later in the day to avoid a wait!